-Employment
+4 Employment

 Our employees are our greatest wealth and our core competitive strength, as well as the driving force behind our continuous exploration and innovation.
-Due to our belief that talents are the most important part of our sustainable development strategy, we have formulated various personnel management policies to safeguard fundamental rights of our employees, so that they may grow with us.
+As such, we have formulated various personnel management policies to safeguard fundamental rights of our employees, so that they may grow with the Company.
 We have developed an Employee's Handbook and distributed a copy to each employee.
 The Handbook sets out the internal rules and guidelines regarding the best business practices, professional ethics, anti-fraud mechanisms, negligence at work and corruption.
-We also provide regular training and resources to employees and explain the guidelines contained in the Employee's Handbook.
-Through the above policies, we are committed to safeguarding the occupational health and safety of our staff, protecting their vital interests, fully respecting and valuing the motivation, initiative and creativity of our staff, and building a harmonious employeremployee relationship.
-We are in strict compliance with the laws and regulations in relation to employment, including but not limited to the Labour Law of the People's Republic of China (《中 華人民共和國勞動法》) and the Labour Contract Law of the People's Republic of China (《中華人 民共和國勞動合同法》).

-During the Reporting Period, we were not aware of any material non-compliance with relevant laws and regulations that have a significant impact on us relating to compensation and dismissal, recruitment and promotion, working hours, rest periods, equal opportunity, diversity, anti-discrimination, and other benefits and welfare.
-As at 31 December 2021, we have 46 staff in total, of which 28% holds a bachelor's or a higher degree.
-An analysis of our employees by age, gender and position is as follows:
+In addition, we also provide regular training and resources to employees and explain the guidelines contained in the Employee's Handbook.
+Through the above policies, we are committed to safeguarding the occupational health and safety of our staff, protecting their vital interests, fully respecting and valuing the motivation, initiative and creativity of our staff, and building a harmonious employer-employee relationship.
+At the same time, we are in strict compliance with the laws and regulations in relation to employment, including but not limited to the Labour Law of the People's Republic of China (《中華人民共和國勞動法》) and the Labour Contract Law of the People's Republic of China (《中華人民共和國勞動合同法》).
+During the Reporting Period, we were not aware of any material non-compliance with relevant laws and regulations that have a significant impact on us relating to compensation and dismissal, recruitment and promotion, working hours, rest periods, equal opportunity, diversity, antidiscrimination, and other benefits and welfare.

+As at 31 December 2022, we have 35 staff in total.
+Their details are analyzed by age and gender as follows:

 No. of people Percentage

 By gender

-Male 20 43%
+Male 17 48%

-57%

-Female 26 37%
+Female 18 52%

-By category

-Management 8 17%

-Non-management 38 83%

 By age

-31 years old or below 13 28%
+31 years old or below 7 24%

-Over 31 years old 33 72%
+Over 31 years old 28 76%